 - Various training options – Offering different training formats, tailored for different disciplines using different BIM design tools, was crucial for the success of the Everton project.
 In addition, a variety of learning preferences were available such as one-to-one, group sessions, remote, face-to-face, guided or self-paced, tutorials and videos.

 “We wanted to make sure that we could offer a variety of tailored training to meet people’s learning preferences and capabilities.
 The training was focused on the different disciplines, so they could use BIMcollab within their authoring design tools, but additionally on the use of the web platform for users with no design responsibilities”.

 Estefania Alves, Everton Stadium project Digital Engineer Lead

 - Constant support available – For the Everton team, BIMcollab technical support was provided both internally and externally.
 All questions and issues were escalated to the project champion, ensuring that the team always had a point of contact and that their questions did not fall through the cracks.

 “BIMcollab’s support team really goes a long way to help.
 They provide excellent support service with quick and effective responses via live chat, emails, or video calls for complex issues.“

 -Estefania Alves, Everton Stadium project Digital Engineer Lead

 - User feedback collection – Gathering and applying the end-user feedback, being flexible and continually improving the process was critical to the success of the Everton project.

 Project success in the long run

-Laing O’Rourke’s example of implementing BIMcollab on a large-scale project like Everton provides an effective framework for collaboration between stakeholders in the design and construction process, and creates a reliable, efficient, and high-quality information exchange.
+Laing O’Rourke’s example of implementing BIMcollab Nexus on a large-scale project like Everton provides an effective framework for collaboration and communication between stakeholders.
+As a single source of truth, it improves the efficiency and certainty of design and construction processes.